Meyaal/Game/README.md

 # Live webbsite

-### A link to the live website can be found Here
+* ### A link to the live website can be found Here

 # UX

 # User Goals
-1. The game is easy to navigate and use on all platforms.
+* The game is easy to navigate and use on all platforms.
-2. The game is fun and competitive.
+* The game is fun and competitive.
-3. The game appearance is clear and has happy colors.
+*  The game appearance is clear and has happy colors.
-4. The game should work without faults.
+*  The game should work without faults.

 # User Stories
-1. As a First time user, I want to easily understand the main purpose of the site.
+* As a First time user, I want to easily understand the main purpose of the site.
-2. As a fisrt time user I want a simple but effective way of making my choices while playing the game.
+* As a fisrt time user I want a simple but effective way of making my choices while playing the game.
-2. As a first time user, I want to play a game intuitively and easily.
+* As a first time user, I want to play a game intuitively and easily.
-3. As a user, I want the game to be modern and cool in design.
+* As a user, I want the game to be modern and cool in design.
-4. As a First Time user, I want to see the scores of the game to understand which user is winning or losing.
+* As a First Time user, I want to see the scores of the game to understand which user is winning or losing.

 # Site Owner's Goals
-1. I want to create a functional and simple game that is fun and easy to use.
+* I want to create a functional and simple game that is fun and easy to use.
-2. I want to create a well designed game.
+* I want to create a well designed game.
-3. I wanted to write code and functions that follows best practice.
+* I wanted to write code and functions that follows best practice.
 The code is easy to follow.
-4. I wanted to learn how to build this game specific.
+* I wanted to learn how to build this game specific.

 # Requirements

-1. The game is Easy to play and understand.
+* The game is Easy to play and understand.
-2. The game should work on different device and browser.
+* The game should work on different device and browser.
-3. The game should be fun and competitive.
+* The game should be fun and competitive.
-4. The game should be quick to load.
+* The game should be quick to load.

 # Design

-## Fonts
+* ## Fonts

 Google fonts were used to import the font into the style.css file which is used on all pages throughout the project.
 The font used in this project was Roboto.

-## Icons
+* ## Icons

 I used the icons from Font Awsome Library.
 These icons seemed modern and easy to demonstrate the choices for the game.

-## Colors
+* ## Colors

-I used css colors for the game.
+I used css colors from W3Schools for the game.

-Color for body:
+* Background-color for body: #f5f5dc;

-Color for the headings:
+* Background-color for the footer and header: #fff00f;

-Color for the footer:
+* Color for the headings: #ff0000;

-Color for icons:
+* Color for points and icons: #000;

 In addition Green and Red were used as a box-shadowing to indicate whether the user answered corretly or incorrectly.
 The grey color was used to indicate a draw.